DanielLashyn/Supercell-Charts/README.md

 ## Documentation

 ### Clash Royale
 The following images show the progressions for the different card rarities.

-The tables are set up with the following heading:
+The tables were set up with the following heading:
 - ```Cards Collected```: The current number of cards a player has for that card.
 - ```Level```: Current level that card is at
 - ```Cards to next level```: Shows the number of missing cards needed for next upgrade.